umarcodestore27/codestore-internal-ai-bot/README.md

 # codestore-internal-ai-bot
-Internal AI chatbot for CodeStore Technologies built with Streamlit and Ollama using the DeepSeek-Coder model.
+Internal AI chatbot for CodeStore Technologies built with Streamlit and Groq API.